jmkopper/jmkopper.github.io/_posts/2023-05-23-mojo-julia.md

 ## Hello, Mojo

-For Mojo, I copied the code directly from the [Mandelbrot notebook](https://docs.modular.com/mojo/notebooks/Mandelbrot.html) (I changed the escape threshold to 2 to match the above code), which you can browse for yourself.
+For Mojo, I copied the code directly from the [Mandelbrot notebook](https://docs.modular.com/mojo/notebooks/Mandelbrot.html), which you can browse for yourself.
 It takes quite a bit more work than the NumPy and Julia implementations.

 Interestingly, the notebook ran on 32 threads, rather than the 8 that the demo notebook had.
 I guess they've souped up the hardware since writing their article.